 - Telogen (Resting Phase): The hair stops growing and eventually falls out.

+To learn more about the growth cycle and the science of natural hair and hair grab this book for details.
+It really helped with my natural hair care and growth as a beginner.
 Most shedding happens during the telogen phase, and it’s perfectly normal.
 However, if you notice an unusual amount of hair loss, it could be due to factors like:

 - Excessive Manipulation: Overstyling or rough detangling.